Orderella/PopupDialog/README.md

 ## Cocoapods

 PopupDialog is available through [CocoaPods](http://cocoapods.org).
-To install the Swift 3 version, simply add the following to your Podfile:
+For best results with Swift 3, I recommend installing CocoaPods version `1.1.0` (which might be a prerelease as of this release).
+Simply add the following to your Podfile:

 ```ruby
 use_frameworks!